kanya-approve/oracle-talos-flux-example/README.md

             class: nginx
 ```

-In **clusters/production/infrastructure.yaml** we replace the Let's Encrypt server value to point to the production API:
+In **clusters/talos-cluster/infrastructure.yaml** we replace the Let's Encrypt server value to point to the talos-cluster API:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1